GondekNP/isolated-claude/README.md

 ```
 -it: Interactive terminal - allows you to interact with Claude Code
---rm: Automatically removes the container when it exits (no leftover containers)
---name claude-code-isolated: Names the container for easy identification
+--name: Names the container for easy identification (unique per directory)
 -v "$TARGET_DIR:/workspace": The key security feature - mounts ONLY your specified directory into the container.
 Claude Code cannot access anything outside this directory
 -e ANTHROPIC_API_KEY: Passes your API key (if set) to the container
 --security-opt no-new-privileges:true: Prevents processes from gaining additional privileges via setuid/setgid binaries